-One of the best recipes I’ve put on the blog this year is one for grain free tortillas.
-Today I’m even more excited to bring you grain-free keto spinach tortillas.
+One of the best recipes I’ve put on the blog is one for grain free tortillas.
+Since I’ve published these keto spinach tortillas, it has gone to my top ten out of 1100 recipes every week.

 I made these on a whim when I wanted to make green enchiladas and just happened to have fresh spinach in the house.
 I threw a big handful of raw baby spinach into a food processor with some almond flour and got a gorgeous green mixture.
 This was a very happy development.